This is a guide covering the key light.

 Fill light is used to lift the shadows from your frame.

-It is less powerful than the key light and is used to decrease contrast from your subject/object.
+It is less powerful than the key light and decreases contrast from your subject/object.
 Fill helps them to bring out the details that would usually be left untouched.

-On the other hand, the key light is used as the main source of illumination.
+On the other hand, the key light is used as the main illumination source.

 It comes from the smart side of the subject and sets the atmosphere of a shot before it’s affected by everything else.